richardbertozzo/type-coffee/README.md

 ### API

-To start the HTTP API, run the following command:
+Set up your local `.env` file using the file `.env.example`.
+Then you can start the HTTP API, run the following command:

 ```shell
 make run